One of the things that make or break a blog is the understanding, or the lack thereof, of who your blog readers are.

 - What are the types of content they post on their social media feeds?

 In Marketing, identifying buyer personas is a must.
-As marketers, we imagine a certain persona and give him/her a name, and we want to apply this same principle in identifying a blog reader persona.
+As marketers, we imagine a specific person and give him/her a name, and we want to apply this same principle in identifying a blog reader persona.

 As we try to identify this persona, we begin to come up with topics and ideas for him/her.
 This is how our content becomes intentional and relatable.